-A. Public Employees Retirement System
+A. Ohio Public Employees Retirement System

-PERS provides post-retirement health care coverage to age and service retirants with 10 or more years of qualifying Ohio service credit.
-Health care coverage for disability recipients is available.
+OPERS provides postretirement health care coverage to age and service retirants with 10 or more years of qualifying Ohio service credit.
+Health care coverage for disability recipients and primary survivor recipients is available.
 The health care coverage provided by the retirement system is considered an Other Postemployment Benefit (OPEB) as described in GASB Statement No. 12, "Disclosure of Information on Postemployment Benefits other than Pension Benefits by State and Local Government Employers".
-A portion of each employer's contribution to PERS is set aside for the funding of post retirement health care.
+A portion of each employer's contribution to OPERS is set aside for the funding of postretirement health care.
 The Ohio Revised Code provides statutory authority for employer contributions.
-The PERS law enforcement program was separated into two divisions, law enforcement and public safety, with separate employee contribution rates and benefits.
-The 2001 employer contribution rate for local government employers was 13.55% of covered payroll; 4.30% was the portion that was used to fund health care.
-The law enforcement employer rate for 2001 was 16.70% of covered payroll; 4.30% was the portion
+The OPERS law enforcement program is separated into two divisions, law enforcement and public safety, with separate employee contribution rates and benefits.
+The 2002 employer contribution rate for local government employers was 13.55 percent of covered payroll and 5.00 percent was the portion that was used to fund health care.
+For both the public safety and law enforcement divisions the 2002 employer rate was 16.70 percent of covered payroll and 5.00 percent was the portion used to fund health care.